 The policy will be reviewed periodically, with the review team comprising the ECA Coordinator/Committee, the Principal, and the Deputy Principal.
 This review should survey the views and experiences of teachers, students, and parents in relation to the success of the policy, analyse the ECA records to examine the impact of the policy on the ECA program, and address any policy areas that need amendment or improvement.

-Signed: Date: ___________________________

-(Chairperson of Board of Management)

-Signed: Date of next review: ________

-(Principal)